 THE MEANING OF STEP UP PATTERN ON AN INITIAL MINERAL ANALYSIS

 Usually a fast death pattern.
-This is what I call a fast death pattern.
+We call step up pattern a fast death pattern.
 It is associated with a tendency for a heart attack, in particular, or perhaps a vascular accident such as a stroke.

 It is also associated with arteriosclerosis, angina, cardiac arrythmias, and perhaps malignancy and diabetes.

 It is an acute and chronic stress pattern and an inflammatory pattern.

-It is a running away pattern.
+Psychologically, it is a running away pattern.

 It is fast and reckless, the opposite of step down pattern, which is slow but sure.

-Fortunately, a nutritional balancing program, especially if applied quickly, can easily turn the pattern around in most cases.
+Fortunately, a development program, especially if applied quickly, can easily turn the pattern around in most cases.